Bengali Language | Bangla

 The Bengali language is written using Bengali scripts and is the 6th most widely used writing system in the world.
 The script with minor variations is shared by the Assamese and is the basis for other languages like Manipuri and Bishnupriya Manipuri.
 The Bengali language is one of the recognized languages of India.
 It is the official language of West Bengal and Tripura.
-It is also a major language in the Indian union territory of Andaman and Nicobar Islands.
+It is also a major language in the Indian union territory of the Andaman and Nicobar Islands.

 Bengali is the national and official language of Bangladesh.
 In addition to differences in how the letters are pronounced in the different languages, there are some typographical differences between the version of the script used for the Assamese language and that used for the Bengali language.
 The Bengali alphabet is derived from the Brahmi alphabet.
 It is also closely related to the Devanagari alphabet, from which it started to diverge in the 11th century AD.
 The current printed form of the Bengali alphabet was developed by Charles Wilkins in 1778.

-Bengali today is the most spoken language with 80 million people in West Bengal, Tripura, and parts of Assam as well as in the Andaman and Nicobar Islands speaks Bengali.
+Bengali today is the most spoken language with 80 million people in West Bengal, Tripura, and parts of Assam as well as in the Andaman and Nicobar Islands speaking Bengali.
 Bengali is not only recognized in West Bengal but also the second official language of Jharkhand.
 Assamese, Oriya, and Bengali are considered mutually intelligible and some dialects of Bengali bear a striking resemblance to one or more dialects of the other two languages.

 Chakma dialect of Bengali is mostly spoken by about 4000,000 people in Assam, Tripura, and Mizoram.
-Rangpuri dialect speaking people are scattered in Bangladesh and India.
+Rangpuri dialect-speaking people are scattered in Bangladesh and India.

-Shadhu-bhasha was a formal form of Bengali language used, whose vocabulary was borrowed mainly from Pali and Sanskrit language.
-It is no longer used and commonly used form is Cholito-bhasha which is characterized by the use of short verbs and vernacular idioms and has become the standardized form of Bengali.
+Shadhu-bhasha was a formal form of Bengali language used, whose vocabulary was borrowed mainly from Pali and Sanskrit languages.
+It is no longer used and the commonly used form is Cholito-bhasha which is characterized by the use of short verbs and vernacular idioms and has become the standardized form of Bengali.

 Spoken Bengali, including what is heard in news reports, speeches, announcements, is modeled on Cholito-bhasha.
 This form of spoken Bengali stands alongside other spoken dialects, or Ancholik Bengali (“regional Bengali”).
-The majority of Bengalis are able to communicate in more than one dialect – often, speakers are fluent in Cholito-bhasha, one or more Ancholik dialect, and one or more forms of Grammo Bengali (“rural Bengali”), dialects specific to a village or town.
+The majority of Bengalis are able to communicate in more than one dialect – often, speakers are fluent in Cholito-bhasha, one or more Ancholik dialects, and one or more forms of Grammo Bengali (“rural Bengali”), dialects specific to a village or town.

 Bengali dialects are divided into eight dialects groups and these are Western, Southwestern, Central (or West-Central), Northern, Bahe, Eastern, Ganda, and Vanga.
 Often Chittagonian is added to this list as well.
-The differences of dialects reflect the vocabulary of the standard varieties of Bengali in West Bengali and Bangladesh.
+The differences in dialects reflect the vocabulary of the standard varieties of Bengali in West Bengali and Bangladesh.
 Variation in the vocabulary of the countless regional dialects of both West Bengal and Bangladesh is even more pronounced and diverse.